hatembentayeb/devops-articles/ckjiz5q7y012gucs14hgq4h6g.md

-> In this article we will discover the devops movement step by step, we will talk about the fundamental concepts then we will make a basic pipeline with github actions to deploy an angular 6 app, so let’s go.
+> In this article we will discover the DevOps movement step by step, we will talk about the fundamental concepts then we will make a basic pipeline with GitHub actions to deploy an Angular 6 app, so let’s go.

-# What is devops ?
+# What is DevOps?

-Devops is used to remove the conflict between the developers team and the operations team to work together.
-This conflict is removed by adding a set of best practices, rules and tools.
-The devops workflow is defined with a set of setps :
+DevOps is used to remove the conflict between the developers team and the operations team to work together.
+This conflict is removed by adding a set of best practices, rules, and tools.
+The DevOps workflow is defined with a set of steps :

 ![Image for post](https://miro.medium.com/max/60/1*EBXc9eJ1YRFLtkNI_djaAw.png?q=20)

 <noscript><img alt="Image for post" class="t u v dp aj" src="https://miro.medium.com/max/3964/1*EBXc9eJ1YRFLtkNI_djaAw.png" width="1982" height="1020" srcSet="https://miro.medium.com/max/552/1*EBXc9eJ1YRFLtkNI_djaAw.png 276w, https://miro.medium.com/max/1104/1*EBXc9eJ1YRFLtkNI_djaAw.png 552w, https://miro.medium.com/max/1280/1*EBXc9eJ1YRFLtkNI_djaAw.png 640w, https://miro.medium.com/max/1400/1*EBXc9eJ1YRFLtkNI_djaAw.png 700w" sizes="700px"/></noscript>

-devops wokflow

 ## Plan

-This is the first step, where the team defines the product goals and phases, also defining deadlines and assigning tasks to every team member, this step is the root of the hole workflow. the team uses many methodology like scrum and agile.
+This is the first step, where the team defines the product goals and phases, also defining deadlines and assigning tasks to every team member, this step is the root of the whole workflow. the team uses many methodology like scrum and agile.

 ## Code: